nicoguerra18/EventConnect-App/testdoc/Testsuite_Sprint2.md

 # EventConnect-App Test Suite

-This document outlines the test cases for the EventConnect application.
+This document is the Test suite for sprint2 that outlines the test cases.
 Each test case is designed based on the acceptance criteria of its respective user story.

 ## Test Case: TC_Profile_01 - Profile Creation and Data Storage